Control of uniflagellar soft robots at low Reynolds number using buckling instability: Appendix A: Parameterization of the Generated Trajectories

 from which the position of the intersection can also be calculated in the following form

-The parameters $h$, $\alpha$, $\beta$, and $l$ used in \eqref{fs} and \eqref{fs_2} can be calculated based on equations similar to those used in \eqref{halphabeta}\footnote{The parameters $h$ and $\alpha$ used here are similar to $h_d$, $\alpha_d$ used in equation \eqref{fs}, but in order to distinguish between the desired parameters input to the control algorithm and the ones obtained based on the data training, we have used subscript $d$}.
+The parameters $h$, $\alpha$, $\beta$, and $l$ used in Eqns.~(\ref{fs}) and (\ref{fs_2}) can be calculated based on equations similar to those used in Eqn.~(\ref{halphabeta})\footnote{The parameters $h$ and $\alpha$ used here are similar to $h_d$, $\alpha_d$ used in Eqn.~(\ref{fs}), but in order to distinguish between the desired parameters input to the control algorithm and the ones obtained based on the data training, we have used subscript $d$}.
 Also, we can replace ${\bf x}_0(t_e)$ with ${\bf p}_2$, therefore,

 The set $(t_H, t_L, h, \alpha, \beta, l)$ is one unique datapoint used in the neural network training algorithm.